gomezjuliana/u-angularjs/001-project-file-structure/README.md

 # 001 - Project File Structure

-The Purpose of this example it's to understand how to set up a robust file structure for an Angular Project using [LIFT][1] principles:
+The Purpose of this example is to understand how to set up a robust file structure for an AngularJS Project using [LIFT][1] principles:

 * Identify code at a glance
 * Flat structure as long as we can